-In this recipe, the cornmeal-thickened yogurt with scallions and herbs, baked or fried and wrapped in tangy grape leaves, develops into an unexpectedly sophisticated “pie” with complex flavor.
+In this unusual recipe from northern Greece, a cornmeal-thickened yogurt is flavored with scallions and herbs, and baked or fried wrapped in tangy grape leaves; thus becoming a sophisticated “pie” with complex aroma and unexpected flavor.

 In an earlier version, I made a large pie that I baked in the oven.
 It was good, but difficult to divide into portions.
 Paula Wolfert suggested small fried “packets,” which worked much better.
 Now I propose something in between: individual little pies, baked in tartlet pans or shallow muffin tins.
 When finished under the broiler, the grape leaves caramelize beautifully!
 Serve with risotto or any grain pilaf.